SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 ### Prepare input files

-- Create your subdirectory in the scratch file system /tmp.
+- Create your subdirectory in the scratch file system /scratch.
 In the following, please replace X with your own user ID number in formationX.

 {% highlight python %}

-# declare PATHTODATA variable
+# declare PATHTODATA variable : in this TP data are in /scratch/SRA_SRS307298
 PATHTODATA="/PATH/TO/DATA/"

 # create scratch repertory
-cd /tmp
+cd /scratch
 mkdir formationX
 cd formationX
 {% endhighlight %}

 Link files from the shared location from scratch directory (it is essential that all calculations take place here).
-But keep in mind that your data can be located in tyour /home or on a NAS for example.
+But keep in mind that your data can be located in your /home or on a NAS for example.

 {% highlight python %}
-ln -s $PATHTODATA/SRA_SRS307298/RAWDATA/ /tmp/formationX/
+ln -s $PATHTODATA/SRA_SRS307298/RAWDATA/ /scratch/formationX/
 {% endhighlight %}

 When the files transfer is finished, verify by listing the content of the current directory and the subdirectory RAWDATA with the command `ls -al`.
 You should see 12 gzipped read files in a listing, a `samples.txt` file and a `adapt-125pbLib.txt` file.